-Snack in style with this healthy Tomato Basil White Bean Dip.
-It comes together in minutes and can be made in advance for easy peasy snacking, without the fuss!
+Snack in style with this Vegan White Bean Dip topped with fresh tomatoes and basil.
+This flavorful dip comes together in minutes and can be made in advance for easy peasy snacking, without the fuss!

 Thanks to my overly boisterous basil plant, I can’t make enough basil recipes right now.
 I’m plowing though pesto pizza, pasta, and veggies, and even pouring my tasty basil dressing on everything in sight.

 As fast as I pick it though, I cannot for the life of me keep up with this plant.
 It’s borderline out of control and I’m loving every bit of it!
 It’s practically free basil at this point.